yeeon/gitbook/text_zh/55_Glossary/0_Glossary.markdown

     and no other files are present and checked out.
 Usually publishers of public repositories make bare repositories available.

+_祼仓库_

+>
+    A bare repository is normally an appropriately named directory with a `.git` suffix that does not have a locally checked-out copy of any of the files under revision control.
+That is, all of the `git` administrative and control files that would normally be present in the hidden `.git` sub-directory are directly present in the `repository.git` directory instead,
+    and no other files are present and checked out.
+Usually publishers of public repositories make bare repositories available.

 _blob object_

 >   Untyped object, e.g. the contents of a file.

+_二进制对象_
+>
+    没有类型的数据对象。例如：一个文件的内容。

 _branch_

 >   A "branch" is an active line of development.
 The most recent